TaocsZhang/Fairness-regularizers-in-semi-supervised-learning/README.md

 Authors: **Tao Zhang**, Tianqing Zhu, Kun Gao, Wanlei Zhou

-This is part of code for the paper 'Fairness in Graph-based Semi-supervised Learning'.
+This is part of code for my paper 'Fairness in Graph-based Semi-supervised Learning'.

 ## Introduction